BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 ### Introduction

-scRNA-Seq data are used to produce:
+scRNA-Seq data are used in Bgee to produce:

 * baseline calls of presence of expression
 * ranking of these baseline calls to identify the most important conditions with expression, for each gene